steinbergmedia/halion-script-api/src/HALion-Tutorials-Guidelines/pages/Creating-an-FX-Rack.md

 1. In the **Macro Page Designer**, go to the **Templates Tree** and navigate to</br>'library/FX Rack/PopUps/FX Type/M_FX Type Mod'.
 1. Edit the 'M_FX Type Mod' template.
 1. In the **GUI Tree** copy and paste one of the existing [Templates](../../HALion-Macro-Page/pages/Template.md), e.g. the 'Phaser' template.
-1. Set the **Properties** of the new 'Tremolo' template as follows.
+1. Set the **Properties** of the new 'Tremolo' template as follows:

 ![Modulation Submenu](../images/Creating-an-FX-Rack-ModSubmenu.png)